 This is a nice graph published by Nevo Benita on Linkedin.

 The graph presents the gap between the men and the women in the Israeli job market.
 As I said, the graph is excellent.
-However, there are several small problems that, like grains of sand in a chocolate mouse, stand in the way.
+However, there are several small problems that, like grains of sand in a chocolate mousse, stand in the way.
 Let’s take a look at them.

 The time-series line in the upper right part of the graph shows good use of the real estate.
 The problem is that the X-axis ticks (the years) look as if they belong to the chart below.
 It takes some time to realize that the numbers are years of the upper graph, and not the X-axis of the graph below.
 Moving the numbers upwards by several pixels would have fixed that.